egarcia8/LiveProjectCodeSummary/README.md

     }
 }
 ```
-<p> I then had to ensure I created a table for BlogPosts before I created the controller.</p>
+<p> I then had to ensure I created a table for BlogPosts before I created the controller by creating a DBSet property for that entity set.</p>

 ```
  public System.Data.Entity.DbSet<TheatreCMS3.Areas.Blog.Models.BlogPost> BlogPosts { get; set; }